galaxy-iuc/parsec/docs/commands/libraries.rst

 **Help**

-Get all the libraries or filter for specific one(s) via the provided name or ID.
-Provide only one argument: ``name`` or ``library_id``, but not both.
+Get all libraries, or select a subset by specifying optional arguments for filtering (e.g. a library name).

 **Output**

     list of dicts each containing basic information about a library

 **Options**::

-      --library_id TEXT  filter for library by library id --name TEXT        If ``name`` is set and multiple names match the given name, all the libraries matching the argument will be returned
+      --library_id TEXT  filter for library by library id --name TEXT        Library name to filter on.
       --deleted          If ``False`` (the default), return only non-deleted libraries.
 If ``True``, return only deleted libraries.
 If ``None``, return both deleted and non-deleted libraries.
       -h, --help         Show this message and exit.

 ``get_library_permissions`` command
 -----------------------------------